mrpetro/OpenBreed/README.md

 For starters, write some missing readers for the resources from first two titles (ABSE and ABHC) and put them in OpenBreed.Common repository.

+**Associated repositories**
+OpenBreed.Common - which should contain information and implementation of various data formats existing in all three games.
+OpenBreed.Editor - map editor for games and for OpenBreed implementation.
+EPFArchive - contains EPF files manager useful when handling data from PC port of ABTA.

 **Development stuff**

 Source code language: C#